 After a brief publishing break, Africa Is a Country is back and proud to announce the launch of AIAC Talk!
-Premiering this Tuesday, and streaming every Tuesday thereafter, co-hosts Sean Jacobs and Will Shoki and a revolving cast of guests will take an hour-long look, from the left, at the most pressing issues facing the continent today.
+Every Tuesdasy, co-hosts Sean Jacobs and Will Shoki and a revolving cast of guests will take an hour-long look, from the left, at the most pressing issues facing the continent and the diaspora these days.

 The inaugural show coincides with the anniversary of a dark period in South African history, Black September, and yesterday, September 12th, marked the anniversary of the day that Biko, arguably most exciting leader of his time, was murdered by apartheid police in 1977.
 Biko’s ideas have continued to resonate long past his death, and have especially shaped the convictions of the new generation of activists emerging from #feesmustfall to #blacklivesmatter.
 So our first episode will focus on his legacy.